 - 3.4 Guests.
 Guests are welcome to stay in your Residence for short stays not to exceed ten (10) consecutive days.
-Such stay shall not, in the opinion of the Executive Director, adversely affect the operation of the Village or be inconsistent with the welfare of our residents. - 3.5 Release.
+Such stay shall not, in the opinion of the Executive Director, adversely affect the operation of the Community or be inconsistent with the welfare of our residents. - 3.5 Release.
 We are not responsible for theft, loss of or damage to your personal property, unless such theft, loss or damage is caused by our negligence or the negligence of our agents or employees, and you hereby release us from such liability. - 3.6 Insurance.
 Our insurance does not cover your personal property or your liability.
 It is recommended that you carry personal property insurance and liability insurance at your own expense to cover against any loss or damage to your personal property or to the property of others caused by your negligence or that of your guests.
-If requested by us, you agree to provide us with proof of such insurance coverage. - 3.7 Removal and Storage of Resident's Personal Property.
-Your personal property must be removed from the Residence and from any storage unit as follows: - 3.7.1 Within thirty (30) days following the date of your death (if Joint Residents, the date of death of the surviving Resident).
+If requested by us, you agree to provide us with proof of such insurance coverage.

+3.7 Removal and Storage of Resident's Personal Property.

+3.7.1 Within thirty (30) days following the date of your death (the death of the surviving Resident in the case of Joint Residents).
 If your personal property is not removed from the Residence and from any storage unit within such thirty (30) days, we will continue to charge your estate the Monthly Fee as outlined in Paragraph 1.5.1 above, or we may remove and store such personal property at the expense and risk of your estate.
 Your Entrance Fee will continue to amortize, if applicable, until the Residence and any storage unit is completely vacated.
-We will only allow the executor(s) named in your Will to remove or dispose of your personal property in your living accommodation and any related storage unit at the Village.
+We will only allow the executor(s) named in your Will to remove or dispose of your personal property in your living accommodation and any related storage unit at the Community.
 Members of your family or those to whom you have granted power of attorney will not be allowed access to your personal property after your death, unless they are the executor(s) named in your Will.